 Over the years, consumers have pressured cosmetics companies to remove phthalates from their products, and a 2008 study by the Campaign for Safe Cosmetics says it's working.
 The study found a drop in the percent of products that used certain phthalates, and also a drop in internal phthalate levels in women.

-How to Avoid the Bad Stuff
+How to Avoid Harmful Cosmetics

 Here’s how to find the safest personal care products for you and your family:

 - Be Suspicious of Labels: Though words like “natural” or “hypoallergenic” look reassuring, on some products, they’re basically meaningless.
 The FDA has no control over these labels.
 Products labeled “natural,” for example, may contain some natural ingredients, but they may also include synthetic dyes and fragrances.
 “Hypoallergenic” merely means that the most common irritants are left out, but other potentially problematic chemicals may still be in the mix.
 “Fragrance-free” means a product has no perceptible odor—synthetic ingredients may still be added to mask odors.
 The FDA notes, however, that if "fragrance" is not included on an ingredient list, phthalates are not included.